Few antiviral products inadequately detect 3proxy as Trojan.Daemonize,

 connection bandwidth is a bottleneck.

-Use slice to speedup large data amount transfers
+Use splice to speedup large data amount transfers

 addres space.
 It can speedup proxy on high bandwidth connections, if most

-more system buffers, but reduces process memory usage.
+and produces more IOCTLs but reduces process memory and overall CPU usage.

-Use slice only on high-speed connections (e.g. 10GBE), if processor or
+Use splice only on high-speed connections (e.g. 10GBE), if processor, memory speed or

-TCP_NODELAY and slice are not contrary to each over and can be combined on
+TCP_NODELAY and splice are not contrary to each over and should be combined on